 A gift of education lasts a lifetime.
 And a gift of an educational endowment lasts forever.
 Unless otherwise specified, all gifts made as endowed gifts are placed in the Cardinal Newman Scholarship Fund with proceeds supporting tuition assistance.

-Establishing a Named Endowment in memory of a loved one with a gift of $25,000 or more is a great way to honor a life well lived.
+Establishing a Named Endowment in a family name or in memory of a loved one with a gift of $25,000 or more is a great way to honor a life well lived.
 There are several ways to enjoy the rewards the law offers the generous.
 The method you choose will depend on your personal circumstances and your financial and charitable objectives.
 Feel free to contact the CNHS Office of Institutional Advancement with any questions or concerns.